 A box of 6 Chinese peaches, 2 kg, is being sold at many stores for half a million VND - about 250,000 VND per kg, and is very popular.

-Chinese peaches are in their early season and many varieties are imported into Vietnam.
-Of these, the price of smooth-skinned peaches with yellow and green hearts ranges from 7,000 to 12,000 VND per kilogram, hairy peaches are 20,000 to 25,000 VND, and honey peaches are 40,000 to 50,000 VND.
+Chinese peaches are in their early season and are imported into Vietnam in many varieties.
+Among them, smooth-skinned peaches with yellow and green hearts cost 7,000-12,000 VND per kilogram, hairy peaches cost 20,000-25,000 VND, and honey peaches cost 40,000-50,000 VND.

-In addition, there is also a type of Chinese peach on the market that is expensive, up to 500,000 VND for a box of 6 fruits (2 kg), or about 250,000 VND per kg, 5-7 times higher than the normal type.
+In addition, there is also a type of Chinese peach on the market that is very expensive, up to 500,000 VND for a box of 6 fruits (2 kg), or about 250,000 VND per kg, 5-7 times higher than the normal type.

 "This peach is pinkish red, crunchy and sweet, weighing 350-400 grams each.
 This is the most expensive fruit of this country in the Vietnamese market," said a trader.